 The Nitrates Directive (91/676/EEC) requires Member States to identify areas where groundwater has nitrate concentrations of more than 50 mg/l nitrate or is thought to be at risk of nitrate contamination.
 Areas associated with such groundwater are designated as Nitrate Vulnerable Zones (NVZs), and as such, they are recognised as being at risk from agricultural nitrate pollution.
 Member States are required to establish Action Programmes in order to reduce and prevent further nitrate contamination.
+The entire Neighbourhood Plan area is situated within the Thame (Scotsgrove Brook to Thames) NVZ for surface water.

-&lt;sup>46 Natural England (2011) Agricultural Land Classification map London South East Region [online] available at:
+&lt;sup>56 Natural England (2011) Agricultural Land Classification map London South East Region [online] available at: